Did you know that it takes about 50 milliseconds (0.05 seconds) for people to form an opinion about your professional website design?

-One of the biggest problems in digital marketing today is that small business owners don’t realize how important their website design actually is.
+In fact, one of the biggest problems in digital marketing today is that small business owners don’t realize how important their website design actually is.

-Some often overlooked website design requirements are:
+Some often-overlooked website design needs are:

--It must be adaptable and “future proof” for upcoming new devices and new ways to browse the internet.
+– a winning design concept must be adaptable and “future proof” for upcoming new devices and new ways to browse the internet.

-On the other hand, creating a good website design isn’t just about meeting minimum standards in digital marketing; it also has many benefits for your business!
+On the other hand, creating a good website design isn’t just about meeting minimum standards in digital marketing.

 - It helps your SEO and keeps your visitors coming back to view your content, products, and services over and over again.

 In fact, yes!
 This is because you’ll actually save money when you get your website done right the first time.

-- Longevity: when you hire a professional website designer to work on your site from the beginning, you’ll save yourself a lot of trouble.
+When you hire a professional website designer to work on your site from the beginning, you’ll save yourself a lot of trouble.

-- Squash bugs: poorly built websites have bugs.
+Poorly built websites have bugs.
 Plugins go wrong and different compatibility issues arise, creating maintenance problems for your website.

 This is inconvenient for people trying to navigate your services.
 It’s also more expensive for you to maintain 2 separate websites.

 Your Brand’s Image Can Bring In New Customers

 Did you know that your website design alone can bring in new customers?
+Think about it.

-And considering the fact that 67.7% of consumers purchasing decisions are influenced by online reviews, you’ll want reviews of your website to be positive.
-This will improve your brand’s image.
+And considering the fact that 67.7% of consumers’ purchasing decisions are influenced by online reviews, you’ll want reviews of your website to be positive.

 - Uniquely customized: a professional website designer will know how to create a site that represents your company’s specific image.